 At least 75% Blanc de Noir grapes and the bottle is a true demonstration of the savoir-faire of that Champagne house.
 A Champagne Préstige Cuvée is typically aged at least 5 years, if not more.

 Now, the wide glass coupe of champagne as shown above is actually terrible for champagne, because it lets the bubbles escape too easily.
-Nevertheless, this is the old traditional glass of champagne that luxury establishments often use to give that air of “je ne sais quoi“.

 The Champagne Alternative: What is Crémant?